 In part, because I believe we don’t realize how when we are single it’s all about what “I” want, how “I” feel, and who “I” want to be.

-When you become married it’s hard to find the balance of still being an independent person, while also being a unit with your spouse.
+When you become married it’s hard to find the balance of still being an independent person, while also being a unit with your spouse; learning interdependence.

 I started to purposefully put my spouse first each day, even though I would mess up, I would keep trying.

-The second thing that was noticed quickly was our miscommunication.
+The second thing that was noticed quickly was our miscommunications.
 We did not know how to communicate effectively with each other.

 I remember one argument in the beginning where I was having a conversation with someone.

-Marcus interrupted and asked me to do something for him, came back in a minute later with another to do, and I asked him to text me what he needed me to do, and I would do it.
+Marcus interrupted and asked me to do something for him, came back in a minute later with another thing for me to do, and I asked him to text me what he needed me to do, and I would do it later.

 He said, “Never mind.
 I’ll just do it myself,” he meant it matter of fact, no attitude, a “oh I see you are busy, this is something I can do so you don’t have to worry about it.”